WSC COVID-19 UPDATES & INFORMATION

 Stevens Hall has been the main building on campus since 1967.
-Partially renovated in December of 2014, Stevens Hall houses classrooms, the Learning Commons (library), Student Services, the Teton Grill, Andrea’s (campus bookstore), the Skadeland gym, the Teton Lounge, Student Life, and administrative, staff, and faculty offices.
+Partially renovated in December of 2014, Stevens Hall houses classrooms, the Learning Commons (library), Student Services, the Teton Grill, Andrea’s (campus bookstore), the Skadeland gym, the Teton Lounge, Student Life, and administrative, staff, marketing, and faculty offices.

 Constructed in 2011, the Science Center houses four state-of-the-art labs and offices for instructors of biology, anatomy, physics, and chemistry.

 Leonard P. Nelson Health and Wellness Wing

 Constructed in 1975, the Leonard P. Nelson Health and Wellness Wing houses classrooms, lab spaces, and offices for the Health, Physical Education, and Nursing programs.